-- > The noise is unbearable associated with jets from MCAS.
+- ▶ The noise is unbearable associated with jets from MCAS.
 They fly at the worst times of day & night.
-They are destroying the environment, wasting fuel, & harming people's health. - For the period of the period of the period.
+They are destroying the environment, wasting fuel, & harming people's health. - ▶ [The jets often fly lower than 500 ft from the ground.
 The noise is like torture. - I previously thought the Marine Corp supported family life; now I know it does not because the jets fly at the dinner hour & early evening, when families are together.
 They are so loud we cannot have a conversation.

-OINT LAND Marine Corps Air Station Beaufort JSE STUDY Lowcountry Council of Governments
+JOINT LAND Marine Corps Air Station Beaufort Lowcountry Council of Governments